emontoya2/tmsm/README.md

 ## Contributing

-Since the project is still in the conceptual phase, contributions and suggestions are welcome.
-If you have ideas for improvements or additions, please submit issues or pull requests through the project's GitHub page.
+This project is ongoing, so any contributions and suggestions are welcome.
+If you have ideas for improvements or additions, please submit issues or pull requests through the project’s GitHub page, or feel free to reach out directly.

 ## Contact